What is a customized Wheelchair?

-A customized stroller is an apparatus for very children, which will meet the needs for the
+A customized stroller is an apparatus for every child, which will meet the needs of the child and the parent/guardian.

 What Is a Customized Wheelchair Prescription?